When a Child Dies. What to Say and What to Do

 Grieving The Loss Of A Child

-Writing is a tremendous vehicle for self-expression.
-It's a positive way for those who grieve because it lifts the spirit and promises hope in the midst of tragedy.
 Grief is a normal reaction to loss and is very real.
 Those of us that grieve are simply responding to an abnormal event.

 In writing about my son Todd, I am able to keep him closer to me.
 I like talking about him.
 I don't feel the need to speak about him every day.
 In fact weeks can go by and sometimes even a month or more before certain memories begin to tug at my heart.
-It is when the pain of missing him becomes almost unbearable that I begin jotting down my thoughts.
+It's when the pain of missing him becomes almost unbearable that I begin jotting down my thoughts.

 And this is one of those times.